brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 ```

-likewise to define any new operator.
 That's a snap!

 ## Next up
-In the profiler's output, we have seen the tensordot (tensor multiplication) is most costly.
+In the profiler's output, we have seen the tensordot (tensor multiplication) was most costly.
 We will see in the next post if we can win back some runtime!

 ## References
 Introduction to Derivatives, Math is Fun, [https://www.mathsisfun.com/calculus/derivatives-introduction.html](https://www.mathsisfun.com/calculus/derivatives-introduction.html)